 I decided to bite the bullet and try a new recipe, just for a change really, and what could be better than an authentic recipe from a Bologna cookbook?
 Once I’d decided on the classic ragu, I was immediately drawn to a lasagna, one way I could get all the family to eat the same meal without worrying about anyone not being happy.
 To satisfy my need for bread I also made some ciabatta,

 So now to the vital question, how did it taste?
-Well it tasted better than it looks in the photo above and I really do think the photo looks great (not that I’m blowing my own trumpet or anything, lol).
+Well, it tasted better than it looks in the photo above and I really do think the photo looks great (not that I’m blowing my own trumpet or anything).

 The ciabatta on the other hand had nothing quick about it.
-Taking a two day process to complete the dough meant it had to be well planned out, not something to throw together for a quick supper after work The reason it takes so long is the need for a biga, a biga is a type of pre-ferment used in Italian baking.
-Using a biga adds complexity to the bread’s flavor and is often used in breads which need a light, open texture with holes.
-Apart from adding to flavor and texture, a biga also helps to preserve bread by making it less perishable.
+Taking a two-day process to complete the dough meant it had to be well planned out, not something to throw together for a quick supper after work The reason it takes so long is the need for a biga, a biga is a type of pre-ferment used in Italian baking.
+Using a biga adds complexity to the bread’s flavour and is often used in loaves of bread which need a light, open texture with holes.
+Apart from adding to flavour and texture, a biga also helps to preserve bread by making it less perishable.

 The ciabatta recipe comes from The Italian Baker (Carol Field), although I’ve adapted the recipe to use metric measurements.
 This is one of my favourite books at the moment, I love her writing style and the style of the book too, very enjoyable to sit and read with a good cup of coffee.